voschezang/mash/README.md

 ## Linear fit

 [Linear fit](src/linear_fit.py) is an experiment that fits linear models to normalized input data, while assuming a specific function (e.g. quadratic or exponential).
+This means that certain specific non-linear functions can be estimated.

 <img src="img/linear_fits.png" style="max-width: 10%" alt="Plot of Linear fits">